Toastdeib/extra-life-combo-tracker/README.md

 For additional customization, the page supports the query string parameters `primaryColor` and `secondaryColor`.
 If using them, **both** parameters are required and must be formatted as 3- or 6-character hex color codes without the # (e.g. `primaryColor=ffffff&secondaryColor=999999`).
 The tracker bar will use the colors specified by the parameters and default to the standard blue stripes if the parameters are omitted.

 ## Feedback
 You can ping me @ndtex on the Extra Life Discord in the #tiltify-support channel.
 Enjoy the application?
-Consider a donation to my [Extra Life campaign](https://gamin4aven.com)!
+Consider a donation to my [Extra Life campaign](https://gamin4aven.com) or to Toastdeib, who helped me a ton with code refactoring and cleanup, [at his Extra Life campign](https://www.extra-life.org/index.cfm?fuseaction=donordrive.participant&participantID=514246).